The Challenge

 -

-Problem-solving done in silos
+Problem-solving in silos

 Agencies invest resources in Community Engagement, but lack proof of impact.